updated

 The activities I offer now include surfboard rentals, lessons and guiding, SUP and kayak rentals, whale watching tours, sailing tours, underwater music meditation, snorkelling and freediving.

-Now that I am going into my second season I intend to start educational workshops, courses and retreats in the fields of music production, visual art, documentary production, marine wildlife and research, language learning, cooking, yoga and meditation and more.
+Now that I am going into my third season I intend to start educational workshops, courses and retreats in the fields of music production, visual art, documentary production, marine wildlife and research, language learning, cooking, yoga and meditation and more.

 Hope to see you out here.